Postdoctoral Research Scientist

 New York, NY

-I received my PhD in Computer Science from University of Massachusetts Amherst with David Smith.
-I spent half of my PhD studies as a Predoctoral Fellow at the Harvard-Smithsonian Center for Astrophysics where I was researching efficient latent variable models of text as part of the SAO/NASA Astrophysics Data System (ADS) under the supervision of Dr. Michael J. Kurtz.
+I received my Ph.D. in Computer Science from University of Massachusetts Amherst with David Smith.
+I spent half of my Ph.D. as a Predoctoral Fellow at the Harvard-Smithsonian Center for Astrophysics where I was researching efficient latent variable models of text as part of the SAO/NASA Astrophysics Data System (ADS) under the supervision of Michael J. Kurtz.

-Prior to starting my Ph.D. studies, I worked as a Staff Scientist in the Speech and Language Processing Department at Raytheon BBN Technologies.
+Prior to starting my Ph.D. studies, I was a Staff Scientist in the Speech and Language Processing Department at Raytheon BBN Technologies where I worked with Prem Natarajan and Rohit Prasad.
 My research work at BBN span across various DARPA projects including DARPA's TransTac, MADCAT and BOLT programs.
-While working full-time at BBN, I attended two semesters at MIT as a special graduate student.
+While working full-time at BBN, I attended two semesters at MIT as a special graduate student in the EECS department.

 I finished my B.S. and M.S. in Electrical Engineering at the University of New Hampshire while being a member of the Consolidated Advanced Technologies for Law Enforcement Laboratory (CATLab) under the supervision of Andrew L. Kun and W. Thomas Miller III.
 As a member of the CATLab team, I was a key contributor in the development of the revolutionary Project54 system - a completely integrated voice controlled police cruiser.